The philosophy that built TAXI — and why it might be the most important tool in your creative arsenal.

 Key Insight: Constructive Doubt isn't about tearing ideas down.
 It's about refusing to stop at the first idea that works when a better idea might be just around the corner.
 The goal is always to build something stronger — not to destroy what's already on the table.

+The conventional answer is almost always the first answer.
 When a brief lands on your desk, your brain immediately starts pattern-matching.
 It pulls from everything you've seen before — every ad in that category, every campaign for that type of product, every creative solution that's been rewarded in the past.
 Within minutes, you have a direction.
 It feels intuitive.
 It might even feel inspired.

 But what you're actually experiencing is the gravitational pull of convention.
 Your brain isn't generating something new — it's retrieving something familiar and presenting it as original.